 SAG Policy Proposals for Additions/Revisions to Existing Policy Manual

-NRDC Redline Edits 07-12-18
+NRDC Redline Edits 07-12-18 with ICC Staff Redline Edits 07-17-18

 Secondary Electricity Savings from Reduced Water Use:

-A “kWh per million-gallon” factor should be used to calculate secondary electricity savings from reduced water use.
+A “kWh per million-gallon” factor may be used to calculate secondary electricity savings from reduced water use.
 Specific details on the factor to be used and which measures it will apply to will be addressed by the TAC in the IL-TRM Version 7.0 process.

 Potential for “Below Code” Baselines for Estimating Energy Savings